pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 end
 ```

-One to one association
+One-to-one association
 ----------------------

 The simplest example of Nested Attributes is with a one-to-one association.
 To
-add Nested Attributes support to the product model, all you need to do is to add the
+add Nested Attributes support to the product model all you need to do is add the
-following line.
+following line:

 ```ruby
 class Product < ActiveRecord::Base